 Automatic parking is the answer to an age-old question — why do it when your car can do it for you?
 The technology started popping up in the United States in the early 2000s, mostly notably in 2006 with the Lexus LS460.
 With sonar sensors and a rearview camera working in concert, the luxury sedan could parallel park almost completely by itself, with the driver using only the brake to stop once signaled to do so.
 Lexus had started a trend.

-Ever since, manufacturers like Ford, Audi, Jeep, BMW, and more have flirted with autonomous parking systems, and this year Tesla unveiled a Summon feature that allows Model S and Model X drivers to parking their vehicles remotely with their key fob.
+Ever since, manufacturers like Ford, Audi, Jeep, BMW, and more have flirted with autonomous parking systems, and this year Tesla unveiled a Summon feature that allows Model S and Model X drivers to park their vehicles remotely with their key fob.
 Imagine a future where you pull up to a restaurant, hop out of the driver’s seat, and watch your car autonomously scoot away in search of parking.
 When you’re done, it zips right back to you like a loyal pet, waiting to take you back home.
 That future isn’t far away now, and for that, we give thanks.